CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSdaaciConnection.md

 ```

 ### -VirtualNetwork
-Virtual Network for this connection.
+Virtual Network of this connection.

 ```yaml
 Type: string